BasisResearch/cities/dbt/models/docs.md

  - Permits are filtered to only include those in Minneapolis.
  - `square_feet` is treated as missing if it is 0.
  - `permit_value` is treated as missing if it is 0.
+ - If more than one parcel contains the permit location, a parcel is selected arbitrarily.
+See `commercial_permits`.

+{% enddocs %}

+{% docs parking %}

+Notes:
+ - If more than one parcel contains the permit location, a parcel is selected arbitrarily.
+See `commercial_permits`.

 {% enddocs %}